bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 The main organization the BC government owns in Github is [bcgov](https://github.com/bcgov) where we store all open-source code developed by BC Government teams.
 The `bcgov` org includes close to 1000 repositories maintained by the BC Government Developer Community.

-The Province owns several other organizations, which are described below.

 ## Working in the open

 The [Digital Principles for BC Goverment](https://digital.gov.bc.ca/resources/digital-principles) urge product teams to _work in the open_ as outlined in principle five.
 GitHub is the leading platform for open-source projects and allows the Province to collaborate with the open-source community to build software, support innovation, and save time and money.

 ## BC Government organizations in GitHub

+The Province owns several GitHub organizations, which are described below.

 ### `bcgov`